FilmakademieRnd/AnimHost/TRAINING.md

 2. Launch `AnimHost.exe` from the release package

-3. Load the preprocessing pipeline: **File → Open → AnimHost/TestScenes/Preprocessing.flow**
+3. Load the preprocessing pipeline: **File → Load Scene → AnimHost/TestScenes/Preprocessing.flow**

 4. Configure the nodes:
    - In the *Animation Import* node select the SURVIVOR dataset directory *.../FBX/Default* (or *.../FBX/Test* with just a few files for small trial run dataset)